Governance¶

 Configuration¶

-from src.governance import GovernanceConfig, GovernanceEngine
+from swarm.governance import GovernanceConfig, GovernanceEngine

-from src.core.orchestrator import Orchestrator, OrchestratorConfig
+from swarm.core.orchestrator import Orchestrator, OrchestratorConfig

 gov_config = GovernanceConfig(